 Griswoldville in Twiggs County, Georgia — The American South (South Atlantic)

 Location.
-32° 52.155′ N, 83° 27.6′ W. Marker is in Griswoldville, Georgia, in Twiggs County.
-Marker is on Baker Road 0.6 miles east of Old Griswoldville Road, on the left when traveling east.
+32° 52.166′ N, 83° 27.613′ W. Marker is in Griswoldville, Georgia, in Twiggs County.
+Marker is on Baker Road 0.4 miles east of Old Griswoldville Road, on the left when traveling east.
 Touch for map.
-Marker is in this post office area: Macon GA 31217, United States of America.
+Marker is at or near this postal address: Baker Road, Macon GA 31217, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Battle of Griswoldville (within shouting distance of this marker); The Cavalry Skirmish (approx. 0.6 miles away); Battle of Griswoldville The Deployment and Assaults (approx. ¾ mile away); Griswoldville (approx. 1.7 miles away); a different marker also named Griswoldville (approx. 1.7 miles away); a different marker also named Battle of Griswoldville (approx. 2.8 miles away); Pitts Chapel (approx. 4.7 miles away); The 15th Corps (approx. 4.9 miles away).
+At least 10 other markers are within 3 miles of this marker, measured as the Battle of Griswoldville: (within shouting distance of this marker); Target Griswoldville (within shouting distance of this marker); The Cavalry Skirmish (approx. 0.6 miles away); Battle of Griswoldville The Deployment and Assaults (approx. ¾ mile away); a different marker also named Battle of Griswoldville (approx. 1.7 miles away); Battle of Griswoldville The Advance from East Macon (approx. 1.7 miles away); Confederate Pistol Factory (approx. 1.7 miles away); Griswoldville (approx. 1.7 miles away); a different marker also named Griswoldville (approx. 1.7 miles away); a different marker also named Battle of Griswoldville (approx. 2.8 miles away).
 Touch for a list and map of all markers in Griswoldville.